nielsvaes/dcs_code_injector/README.md

 Questions or concerns?
 Find me under the name `coconutcockpit` on my Discord server: https://discord.gg/jQbWJSK2cw

 ## 🙋‍What is it?
 It's a small program that you can run alongside DCS to influence a mission while it's running.
-I use it a lot quickly trying out scripting ideas without having to reload the mission all the time.
+I use it a lot to quickly try out scripting ideas without having to reload the mission all the time.
 It's a REPL (Read-Eval-Print-Loop) that I kind of based on Autodesk Maya's script editor.

 Right now it's only designed to run in an active mission, but this might change in the future.